About

 Why we have the tool

-All aged care providers directly receiving Commonwealth funds to deliver aged care services will become registered aged care providers on commencement of the Aged Care Act 2024 (the act), and will be required to meet conditions of registration, obligations and duties set out in the Act.
+All aged care providers directly receiving Commonwealth funds to deliver aged care services became registered aged care providers on commencement of the Aged Care Act 2024 (the Act), and are required to meet conditions of registration, obligations and duties as set out in the Act.
 This tool compiles registration conditions, obligations and statutory duties from the Act and the subordinate legislation, the Rules, in one place.

 These provider requirements are there to create protections to make sure that aged care in Australia is high quality, continuously improving and safe for older people.